 Hackers are constantly using new and advanced methods to exploit new vulnerabilities and engage in cyberattacks.
 In addition, suppliers frequently add new assets and software and may also change or update their internal policies.
 All of these can result in new cyber gaps.

 Vendor security risk management is a necessary process, but not a simple one.
-In fact, it could be long, tedious and frustrating when working with tens, if not hundreds or thousands of vendors.
-With Panorays’ automated solution, you can expedite the process of managing the third-party vendor risk process and retain competitive advantages above your business competition.
+In fact, it could be long, tedious and frustrating when working with tens, if not hundreds or thousands of third parties to determine which ones pose a risk to your organization and the level of risk that each presents.